 This allows your subscribers to ask exactly how you are using their data and for what purposes.
 If a request is made, you’ll need to provide a personal data report at no cost to them.

-This is mandatory under the GDPR, which means you have 72 hours from becoming aware of the breach to notify customers.
+This is mandatory under the GDPR, which means you have 72 hours from becoming aware of the data breach to notify customers.

 This allows people to request their data, which means you would need to download a file of all their data in a ‘commonly used and machine-readable format’.